aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/signatureline/instructions/_index.md

 ---
 title: SignatureLine.Instructions
 second_title: Aspose.Words for .NET API Reference
 description: SignatureLine property.
 Gets or sets instructions to the signer that are displayed on signing the signature line.
 This property is ignored if DefaultInstructions is set.
-Default value for this property is empty string Empty in C#
+Default value for this property is empty string Empty in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.drawing/signatureline/instructions/